-This position helps people who suffer from disks and those that feel immense pain in their backs even when they are comfortable.
+This position helps people who suffer from disks and those who feel immense pain in their backs.
 Place a pillow under your abdomen or pelvis to relieve more pressure, as this forces your body to rest around the pillow, meaning it will leave your back elevated.
 Remember, if you choose to have a pillow under your head as well, it can cause some tension to buildup on your neck.
 For perfect results, let your body flow and relax over the pillows, this will relax your body as well as the space between your vertebrae.

-When your back really hurts or your sides, you would start to sometimes feel the need to stretch to let your body relax, you are not wrong there.
-Your body sometimes compresses your bones and nerves without you noticing and the best way to relieve that pain is to actually stretch.
+When your back really hurts you sometimes start to feel the need to stretch.
+Your body then compresses your bones and nerves without you noticing and the best way to relieve that pain is to actually stretch.
 Sleeping in a fetal position curls your torso to allow some space to open up in your vertebrae.
-This becomes especially painful if you suffer from a disk, relieve some tension by curling your body towards itself.
+This becomes especially painful if you suffer from a disk.
+Relieve some tension by curling your body towards itself.

 Sleeping on your side

 If your back starts hurting you when you are lying in the fetal position or flat on your back, then try to move to the most comfortable side.
 Most people prefer to sleep on their right side, as there is less pressure put on the heart.
-For even better alignment, add a pillow between your knees, this will keep you back, pelvis, and knees aligned together.
+For even better alignment, add a pillow between your knees, this will keep you back comfortable.

 Get FREE health tips, medical advice, lifestyle hacks and the latest news delivered straight to your inbox!